 There are many variations of egg drop soup to suit all taste buds, and this tomato variation is a simple, but tasty spin, especially in the summertime when tomatoes are at their peak.
 Featuring easy-to-find ingredients that you may already have in your pantry and fridge, this recipe gives you all the flavors you'd expect from a Chinese restaurant.
 Once you get the "dropping" technique down, feel free to customize this recipe and use add-ins of your choice.
 Mushrooms and tofu, for example, add great texture and flavor.

 Try it as a quick lunch option or a light appetizer before your favorite Chinese main.

 Heat the oil in a wok or saucepan and stir-fry the spring onion until fragrant.

-Add the chopped tomatoes and stir-fry for 30 seconds.
+Add the chopped tomatoes and cook for 30 seconds.

-Add chicken broth or stock into the wok and bring it to a boil.
+Add chicken broth or stock into the pot or wok and bring it to a boil.
 Let it boil for 1 to 2 minutes before you add the eggs.

 After adding the eggs to the soup, bring it to a boil again and season with sugar and salt.

 Garnish this soup with spring onions or a drizzle of sesame oil for seasoning.